agl-c/deid2_dpsyn/README.md

 Confused: why YEAR and sim_individual_id are not included in parameters.json?😅 Why we restrict the maximum records per individual?
 Concerned for too heavy data procession?

+TODO: ask them for existing tools

 As to data.yaml, where we specify:
-(1) specified parameters of an experiment run
-(2) the lowest-boundary-value, highest-boundary-value and step-value of some attributes, (3) some hard coded grouped attributes. 😅
+(1) specified parameters of an experiment run (depend on specific design) (2) the lowest-boundary-value, highest-boundary-value and step-value of some attributes, (depend on granuarity metric settings)
-TODO: how we generate it(data.yaml)?
+(3) some hard coded grouped attributes. (depend on analysis on possible existing public datasets and we may give you some tips about choosing to group what attributes)
+Tips:
+* group those with small domains;
+* group those with embedded correlation
+* group those essitially the same attributes (for instance, one attribute differs with another only in naming or can be fully determined by the other)
-Should we ask users to set appropriate bin value parameters and grouping settings themselves?
+In summary, in data.yaml we ask users to set appropriate bin value parameters, grouping settings, and value-determined attributes which are detected by users themselves.
-Or should we better implement the attribute selection and combination part of DPSyn paper?
+(TODO: Or should we better implement the attribute selection and combination part of DPSyn paper?)